d1nsss/D1-s-Origins-SMP/README.md

 🔧 What Makes Us Unique

 Custom Mod Collection
-Our modpack (download here) brings together quality-of-life improvements, exploration enhancements, and subtle tweaks that keep the heart of vanilla intact—while offering new depth.
+Our modpack (https://github.com/d1nsss/D1-s-Origins-SMP/releases/download/mods/mods.zip) brings together quality-of-life improvements, exploration enhancements, and subtle tweaks that keep the heart of vanilla intact—while offering new depth.

 Origins-inspired Mechanics
 Unlock special traits and abilities to give your character personality.
 Will you be a fiery trickster, a stoic warrior, or something in between?